DialEval-1/dataset/index.md

+# NTCIR-15 DialEval-1 Task

+Recently, many reserachers are trying to build automatic helpdesk systems.
+However, there are very few methods to evaluate such systems.
+In **DialEval-1**, we aim to explore methods to evaluate task-oriented, multi-round, textual dialogue systems automatically.
+This dataset have the following features:

+- Chinese customer-helpdesk dialogues carwled from [Weibo](weibo.com).
+- English dialgoues: manually translated from a subset of the Chinese dialgoues.
+- Nugget type annotatoins for each turn: indicate whether the current turn is useful to accomplish the task.
+- Quality annotation for each dialogue.
+  - task accomplishment
+  - customer satisfcation
+  - dialogue effectiveness

+In DialEval-1, we consider annotations ground truth, and participants are required to predict nugget type for each turn (Nugget Detection, or ND) and dialogue quality for each dialogue (Dialogue Quality, or DQ).

+# Registration

+TO and register and obtain the dataset ,please send an email to dialeval1org@list.waseda.jp  with the following information so that we can send you the training data.
+- Team Name (e.g. Waseda)
+- Principal investigator’s name, affilication, email address
+- Names, affiliations, email addresses of other team members
+- Subtasks that you plan to participate: Chinese, English, or BOTH

+Later, NII will require you to register to NTCIR tasks through their website, but please contact us by email first

+# Leaderboard

+Comming Soon

-# Dataset Overview
+# Training Data Overview

-The Chinese dataset contains 4,090 (3,700 for training + 390 for development)  customer-helpdesk dialgoues which are crawled from [Weibo](weibo.com).
+The Chinese training dataset contains 4,090 (3,700 for training + 390 for dev)  customer-helpdesk dialgoues which are crawled from [Weibo](weibo.com).
 All of these dialogues are annotated by 19 annotators.

-The English dataset contains 2062 dialogues (2, 251 for training + 390 for development)  are manually translated from a subset of the Chinese dataset.
+The English dataset contains 2, 251 dialogues for training + 390 for dev.
+They  are manually translated from a subset of the Chinese dataset.
 The English dataset shares the same annotations with the Chinese dataset.

 - Training set
-  -  train_cn.json (3,700 dialogues)
+  -  train_cn.json (3,700 Chinese dialogues)
-  -  train_en.json (2,251 dialogues)
+  -  train_en.json (2, 251 English dialogues)

-- Development set
+- Dev set
   - dev_cn.json (390 dialogues)
   - dev_en.json (390 dialogues)